0cjs/sedoc/8bit/msx/floppy.md

 Disk BASIC version 1
 --------------------

-Disk BASIC requires an extra 5385 bytes of memory (Canon V1 12431 → 7046
+Disk BASIC requires an extra 5385 (3827 if `Ctrl` held down during boot) bytes of memory (Canon V1 12431 → 7046/8604 bytes free).
-bytes free).

 As with standard BASIC, _fspec_ is `"[device:]filename"`, where _device_ is `CAS:`, etc.; Disk BASIC addes drives `A:` through `H:`. _filename_ is